cvanhasselt/GettingDataCourseProject/README.md

  5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 These five steps will be accomplished via the process described below.
-Readers
+Readers should also examine the codebook, and the full comments in the run_analysis.R file.

 ## 1. -- Merge training and test sets to create one data set.

-First, we read in the data, label set, and subject codes for the test data.
+First, I read in the data, label set, and subject codes for the test data.
 A similar block of code is used to read in the train data.

 ```